lemocla/Which-way-is-up/documentation/testing/user_stories.md

         - When I hover over the "heart" icon in the navigation, its appearance changes and,
         - When I click on the icon and if I am logged-in, I am redirected to "My wishlist" page and,
         - A list of artwork added as my favourite is displayed with buttons to either add the artwork to the shopping cart or remove the the artwork from my saved items.
+        - If I don't have any items in my wishlist, a paragraph will be displayed instead saying that "there is no items in my wishlist"
         - **Result**: Pass ✅

         **Whishlist page**